This easy Chocolate Lava Cake is the perfect dessert for two! Plus, check out my secret for an extra chocolatey center!

 - Toppings: berries, whipped cream, ice cream, and/or powdered sugar

-Divide half the mixture between the two ramekins.
-Add remaining chocolate chips on top in the center of the batter.
+- Divide half the mixture between the two ramekins.
+Divide remaining chocolate chips on top in the center of the batter.
 Top with remaining batter.